Former Governor and Attorney General of Michigan

 Tiffany Wong has been with the American Jobs Initiative since 2015, creating state policy guides for quality advanced energy jobs across the nation.
 In addition to supporting overall operations, she has contributed extensive policy research, outreach, writing, and copyediting.
 This work has allowed her to delve into specific topics such as solar, advanced materials, and workforce development.
 A UC Berkeley graduate, she received a B.S. in Environmental Sciences and a B.S. in Society and Environment.
 Through her studies, she has explored issues of power grid resilience and legal strategies for environmental justice communities.
 She aims to continue learning and making an impact at the intersection of socioeconomic security and environmental health.
 Outside of work, she is dedicated to serving the Bay Area community as an active member of Kiwanis International.
 She is also an amateur ornithologist and enjoys all things creative.

 Laura Hobbs is a Program Coordinator for AJI living in Oakland, California.
 Previously, she worked as an aide for the San Francisco Board of Supervisors and a PACE financing program assistant at the San Francisco Department of Environment.
 Since Laura joined AJI in May of 2015, she has researched renewable energy policy and advanced materials, among many other topics.
 Additionally, she wrote and published a policy proposal for the city of Berkeley in May of 2016 that focused on the regional benefits of community choice aggregation.
-Laura received a bachelor’s degree in environmental economics and policy from the University and California, Berkeley.
+Laura received a bachelor’s degree in environmental economics and policy from the University of California, Berkeley.

 The American Jobs Initiative is a 501(c)(3) nonprofit organization.